trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

 ## ╸ Install Cloudflare On Pi With `(DoH)` ╸

-Install cloudflare with DNS over HTTPS(DoH), follow this 👉 <a href="https://github.com/trinib/Adguard-Wireguard-Unbound-Cloudflare/blob/main/Cloudflare-DoH-Setup.md"><b>INSTRUCTION</b></a> 👈.
-We can set up DNS over TLS(DoT) with unbound next.
+Install cloudflare with DNS over HTTPS(DoH), follow these 👉 <a href="https://github.com/trinib/Adguard-Wireguard-Unbound-Cloudflare/blob/main/Cloudflare-DoH-Setup.md"><b>INSTRUCTIONS</b></a> 👈.

 ## ╸ Configure Cloudflare On Unbound With `(DoT)` ╸